ernanecl/linuxtips/DescomplicandoPrometheus/day-3/challenge-1/README.md

 go version
 ```

-&nbsp;
-&nbsp;

-#### Setting up the environment

-Now we can compile the code as shown in the example below.
+Now we can compile the code as shown in the example below to generate a `Go binary` called `second-exporter`.

 ```BASH
 go build segundo-exporter.go
 ```

-&nbsp;

-Note that the command generated a Go binary called `segundo-exporter`, let's run it

 ```BASH
 ./segundo-exporter